getting-started

 • 3

-Step 3: Include FlyonUI JavaScript in HTML
+Include FlyonUI JavaScript in HTML for JS components

-To enable interactive elements, include FlyonUI's JavaScript in your HTML file, right before the closing </body> tag:
+For enabling interactive components such as accordion, dropdown, modal etc... , include FlyonUI's JavaScript in your HTML file, just before the closing </body> tag:

 <script src="../node_modules/flyonui/flyonui.js"></script>